And welcome back, Rush Limbaugh and the EIB Network.

 She said she didn't know what progressivism meant.

-They know their lives are irrelevant, and they're in they're just in Hoggiven because they finally got one of their own up there, and she denies progressivism.
+And they're just in Hogaven because they finally got one of their own up there.

 And then she claims to be ignorant about what it means.

-Progressive legal tradition, as in liberal legal tradition.
+Progressive legal tradition, as in liberal legal tradition?

-That that's that's a f I don't believe she doesn't know that that is.
+I don't believe she doesn't know that.

-She is that, but she won't own up to it.
+But she won't own up to it.

 She refused to discuss whether the current court is generally activist.